liyefei737/TPromise-JS-Promise-From-Scratch/user_story.md

 .then, .catch .finally each returns a new promise

 once a value is settled on a promise, it stays the same i.e. keeping call .then on a resolve promise gives you the same value

+the function f user passed into TPromise(f), should be called after the entire code runs through